Don 2: Soundtrack

-The soundtrack was composed by Shankar–Ehsaan–Loy, with lyrics penned by Javed Akhtar.
+The soundtrack was composed by Shankar–Ehsaan–Loy, with lyrics written by Javed Akhtar.
 The album contains nine compositions: four original songs, two instrumentals, a dialogue snippet, and two remix out of four original songs.
 The vocals were performed by Vishal Dadlani, Anusha Mani, Usha Uthup, Shankar Mahadevan, Sunitha Sarathy, KK and Caralisa Monteiro.
 It was released on 16 November 2011 by T-Series.